dagraham/etm-tk/etmTk/help/ATKEYS.md

     &w: byweekday (*English* weekday abbreviation SU ...
 SA).
 Use, e.g., 3WE for the 3rd Wednesday or -1FR, for the last Friday in the month.
     &h: byhour (0 ...
 23)
     &n: byminute (0 ...
 59)
+    &E: byeaster (integer number of days before, < 0, or after, > 0, Easter)

 Repetition examples: